-In addition, we carry out screening and integrity due diligence checks (“IDD”) of existing and potential third parties providing services and goods to our organisation, including counterparties, external fund managers, partners, and other business contacts (“third parties”).
+In addition, we carry out screening and integrity due diligence checks (“IDD”) of existing and potential third parties providing services and goods to our organisation, including counterparties, external fund managers, partners, advisory board members, and other business contacts (“third parties”).

 Such screenings cover individuals associated with third parties, such as owners, shareholders, directors, senior management and key personnel.
 The personal data collected will depend on the type of third party and the risks involved, but will generally include name, business role, contact information, listings in sanctions or restricted lists, political exposure, as well as information relating to corruption, crime, regulatory fines and penalties.

 We collect the personal data directly from the individuals or the third party, for example through questionnaires, from publicly available sources such as newspapers and official sanctions lists, and/or from external providers specialising in integrity due diligence checks.